-Recoverability of trade receivables in Middle East and North Africa

-Key Audit Matter

-As at 30 June 2018, the carrying amounts of Middle East and North Africa ("MENA") trade receivable was AU\$8.55 million with AU\$0.47 million of the outstanding balance aged over 365 days as disclosed in Note 10.
-The balance of provision for impairment of receivables in MENA accounts for 46% of trade receivables greater than 365 days.
+Key Audit Matter How the scope of our audit responded to the Key Audit Matter Recoverability of trade receivables in Middle East and North Africa As at 30 June 2019, the carrying amounts of Middle East and North Africa ("MENA") trade receivable totalled AU\$10.26 million with AU\$0.92 million of the outstanding balance aged over 365 days as disclosed in Note 10.
+The balance of provision for impairment of receivables in MENA accounts for 39% of trade receivables greater than 365 days.
 The determination as to whether the receivables are collectable requires a high level of management judgment and estimates, whereby the management considers specific factors including the age of the balances, historical payment patterns and any other relevant information concerning the creditworthiness of the counterparties.

-How the scope of our audit responded to the Key Audit Matter

-Our procedures included, but were not limited to:

-- Obtaining an understanding on how the provision for impairment of receivables is estimated by management and assessing management's process in determining the estimated future cash flows of accounts receivables; - Engaging our Dubai audit team to assist with assessment procedures in the context of their knowledge of the local market conditions; - Evaluating the aging analysis and subsequent settlement of the accounts receivable, on a sample basis, to the source documents including invoices and bank statements; - Assessing the reasonableness of provision for impairment of receivables with reference to the credit history including default or delay in payments, settlement records, subsequent settlements and aging analysis of the accounts receivables on a sample basis; and - Evaluating the historical accuracy of the management's assessment of impairment for receivables on a sample basis by examining the actual write-offs, the reversal of previous recorded provision and new provision recorded in the current year in respect of accounts receivables at the end of the previous financial year.
+Our procedures included, but were not limited to: Obtaining an understanding on how the provision for impairment of receivables is estimated by management and assessing management's process in determining the estimated future cash flows of accounts receivables; Engaging Deloitte Dubai to assist with assessment procedures in the context of their knowledge of the local market conditions; Evaluating the aging analysis and subsequent settlement of the accounts receivable, on a sample basis, to the source documents including invoices and bank statements; Assessing the reasonableness of provision for impairment of receivables with reference to the credit history including default or delay in payments, settlement records, subsequent settlements and aging analysis of the accounts receivables on a sample basis; and Evaluating the historical accuracy of the management's assessment of impairment for receivables on a sample basis, by assessing the actual write-offs, the reversal of previous recorded provision and new provision recorded in the current year in respect of accounts receivables at the end of the previous financial year.